base/base/docs/specs/plasma.md

 With Plasma mode on, the engine queue does not receive finality signals from the L1 RPC but from the DA manager that keeps track of challenges.
 The engine queue will maintain a longer buffer of L2 blocks waiting for the DA windows to expire in order to be finalized.

+## Security Considerations

+The Data Availability Challenge contract mitigates DoS vulnerability with a payable bond requirement making challenging the availability of a commitment at least as expensive as submitting the data onchain to resolve the challenge.
+In addition, the reward is not net positive for the fisherman who forced the release of data by challenging thus preventing money pump vulnerability while still making challenging affordable to altruistic fishermen and users who desire to pay to guarrantee data availability on L1.
+Lastly, if needed a `resolver_refund_factor` can be dialed up such as `resolver_refund_factor * resolving_cost` is refunded to the resolver (where `0 <= refund_factor <= 1`) while the rest of the bond is burnt.